Ihtesham-Latif/Menu--Items-Page/README.md

-Sure, I've updated the README to include your username and correct the location of the `Data.js` file.

----

 # 🍽️ Menu Page

 Welcome to the Menu Page repository!
 This project is a sub-functionality implementation for a food ordering app, showcasing a dynamic menu page built with React, Tailwind CSS, and Vite.
 Users can filter menu items based on categories, making it an interactive and user-friendly component for any food-related application.

 ## 🚀 Live Demo
-Check out the live demo [here](#) (add your live demo link).
+Check out the live demo : (https://main--menu-items-00.netlify.app/).

 ## 📋 Table of Contents
 - [Features](#features)